xianglusoc/xianglusoc.github.io/index.md

 - Lu, Xiang.
 “The Impact of National Pride and Migrant Skill Level on Attitudes Toward Emigrants: Evidence from a Survey Experiment in China.”(Under review)

 - Lu, Xiang, Junzhe Chen, Anqi Liu, Xuming Hu, and Hui Xiong.
-“Colorism in Contemporary Advertisements and Fashion Magazines: A Computational Study.”
+“Colorism in Contemporary Advertisements and Fashion Magazines: A Computational Visual Analysis.”
 (In preparation)

 - Lu, Xiang.
 “Discursive Construction of the Chinese Nation: A Topic Modeling Analysis of the Shifting Themes of ‘Zhonghua Minzu’ in Chinese Official Media, 1946-2023.”
 (In preparation)